initialcontext/esurient/README.md

 ### Running Jobs ###
 Before executing an Esurient job, place all user-defined keys and values into a Java Properties file.
 These will be injected into the Hadoop Configuration at runtime by the framework.
 Examine the `esurient-example-job.properties` file as a basis for your own job configs.
-To execute user-defined task code, the properties file must include the fully-qualified classname of the user's EsurientTask implementation.
+To execute user-defined tasks, the properties file must include the fully-qualified classname of the user's task implementation.

-Execute `bin/esurient -p path/to/job.properties -j path/to/esurient.jar`, or alternately run `hadoop jar` parameterized as shown in `bin/esurient` addition arguments to `bin/esurient` are routed to it's internal `hadoop jar` call.
+Execute `bin/esurient -p path/to/job.properties -j path/to/esurient.jar`, or alternately run `hadoop jar` parameterized as shown in `bin/esurient` additional arguments to `bin/esurient` are routed to it's internal `hadoop jar` call.

 ### ETL With Esurient ###
-The Esurient `etl` package includes a fully functional, customizable, database snapshot job that has been tested on production workloads.
+The Esurient `etl` package includes a customizable database snapshot job that has been tested on production workloads.
 See the README.md in the `src/main/scala/com/ereisman/esurient/etl` directory for instructions.

 ### Warning ###